yxu405/HG002_epi_paper/README.md

 | `--threads` | Number of parallel worker processes (default: 1) |
 | `--window-size` | Window size in bp for tiling (default: 1000) |

----

-## Data Availability

-This study uses the T2T-HG002 complete diploid human genome benchmark.
-Data availability details will be updated upon publication.

----

-## Citation

-If you use code or data from this repository, please cite:

 > Xu Y, Loucks H, Menendez J, et al. *Haplotype-resolved centromeric chromatin organization from a complete diploid human genome.* Cell Genomics (submitted).